Coherent elastic scattering of low energy photons by neutrons: Dielectric susceptibility of a neutron wave packet

 where it has been assumed in the last approximate equality that the dispersion of momenta in the one-particle density matrix of neutrons is sufficiently small so that the $4$-vector $p_c^\mu$ is replaced by its average value, and

 It has been taken into account in evaluating the expression for the dielectric susceptibility \eqref{chi_xi0} that, in the case at hand, the leading contribution stems from the linear in $q^\mu$ terms in the tensor $G^{ij}_3$ (see \eqref{ee_G3_Z3}).
 The dielectric susceptibility of the form \eqref{chi_xi0} arises in describing dynamo-optical phenomena in inhomogeneously moving fluids (see, e.g., Sec.
 102 of \cite{LandLifshECM}).
+In our case, it describes a gyrotropic medium.

 In the case when the neutrons are unpolarized and the average modulus of momenta in the one-particle density matrix is such that $|\spp|/M\ll|\spq|/k^0_c$, then the leading contribution to the dielectric susceptibility \eqref{chi_gen} is given by the tensor $G^{ij}_3$, where $p_c^\mu=(M,0,0,0)$.
 Therefore we deduce from \eqref{chi_gen} and \eqref{ee_G3_Z3} that